Manual

 Note : Cheats & Operator permissions must be enabled to use functions.
 If you want to earn achievements in that world or keep cheats off, you'll have to place the blocks manually (You can look at the Survival Guide for some help).

 2. Go to the location where the image is to be built, and open a Level 0 (smallest size) map there.
-Check that the starting block you choose is aligned with the top-left (NW) corner of the map !

 This block will be the top left (North-West) corner of the entire image (see the green marker in the figure below), which will extend South and East from here.